rottingresearch/linkrot/README.md

 # Features

 Extract references and metadata from a given PDF.
 Detects pdf, url, arxiv and doi references.
+Checks for valid SSL certificate.
-Find broken hyperlinks (using the -c flag)
+Find broken hyperlinks (using the -c flag).
-Output as text or JSON (using the -j flag)
+Output as text or JSON (using the -j flag).
-Extract the PDF text (using the --text flag)
+Extract the PDF text (using the --text flag).

-Use as command-line tool or Python package
+Use as command-line tool or Python package.
-Works with local and online pdfs
+Works with local and online pdfs.

 # Installation